divyapasa/Global_SuperStore/README.md

-# Global_SuperStore Data Analysis using Excel
+# Global_SuperStore Data Analysis using Excel with Interactive Dashboard

 1. What are the total YOY(year on year) growth sales across the globe?
 2. What is the gross YOY profit?